Conservation agriculture: Key principles

 The Food and Agriculture Organization of the United Nations (FAO) has determined that conservation agriculture (CA) has three key principles that producers (farmers) can proceed through in the process of CA. These three principles outline what conservationists and producers believe can be done to conserve what we use for a longer period of time.

 The first key principle in CA is practicing minimum soil disturbance which is essential to maintaining minerals within the soil, stopping erosion, and preventing water loss from occurring within the soil.
 In the past agriculture has looked at soil tillage as a main process in the introduction of new crops to an area.
 It was believed that tilling the soil would increase fertility within the soil through mineralization that takes place in the soil.
-Also tilling of soil can cause severe erosion and crusting which leads to a decrease in soil fertility.
 Today tillage is seen as destroying organic matter that can be found within the soil cover.
+Tilling of soil can cause severe erosion and crusting which leads to a decrease in soil fertility.
 No-till farming has caught on as a process that can save soil organic levels for a longer period and still allow the soil to be productive for longer periods (FAO 2007).
-Additionally, the process of tilling can increase time and labor for producing that crop.
-Minimum soil disturbance also reduce destruction of soil micro and macro-organism habitats that is common in conventional ploughing practices.
+Minimum soil disturbance also conserves soil micro and macro-organism habitats that are commonly destroyed in conventional ploughing practices.

 When no-till practices are followed, the producer sees a reduction in production cost for a certain crop.
+The process of tilling increases time and labor for producing that crop.
 Tillage of the ground requires more money in order to fuel tractors or to provide feed for the animals pulling the plough.
 The producer sees a reduction in labor because he or she does not have to be in the fields as long as a conventional farmer.

 The second key principle in CA is much like the first in dealing with protecting the soil.
 The principle of managing the top soil to create a permanent organic soil cover can allow for growth of organisms within the soil structure.
 This growth will break down the mulch that is left on the soil surface.
 The breaking down of this mulch will produce a high organic matter level which will act as a fertilizer for the soil surface.
 If CA practices were used done for many years and enough organic matter was being built up at the surface, then a layer of mulch would start to form.
 This layer helps prevent soil erosion from taking place and ruining the soil's profile or layout.
 The presence of mulching also reduce the velocity of runoff and the impact of rain drops thus reducing soil erosion and runoff.